all projects

 Equally, in accordance with climate targets, the Federal Government is seeking to limit the use of fossil fuels.
 It then begs the question: How much LNG is enough?

-Prognos conducted two studies for the German Federal Government's Climate Protection Science Platform (WPKS) to address this question.
+Prognos conducted two studies on behalf of the Science Platform for Climate Protection (WPKS) to address this question.

 Core results “LNG demand for the German energy supply on the path to climate neutrality”